SalvoBisconti/Cocktails--website/README.md

 # MyCocktails

-<p> MyCocktails is a website of cocktails providing an API shows all the existing alcoholic and non-alcoholic cocktails </p>
+<p> MyCocktails is a website of cocktails providing an API shows all the existing alcoholic and non-alcoholic cocktails. </p>

-<p> Features </p>
 <ul>
+<h6> Features: </h6>
 <li> Mobile first; </li>
 <li> Choose a cocktail by initial letter; </li>
 <li> See cocktail's dettails (ingredients, cup, ...); </li>